JZDesign/JacobZivanDesign/JZD_Publish/Content/drafts/mocking_and_stubbing.md

 <br/>
 <br/>

-To test this code, we will need a mocked version of a logger and a data store.
+The function `loadDataForUser` should read from a data store, log that it did so, and update the controller's `data` value.
+To test this code without actually logging an event or reading from our databases, we will need a mocked version of a logger and a data store.
 That might look something like this:

 <br/>
 <br/>